|Application Due||October 1, 2019|

 International round-trip air travel will be arranged for the group.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis, MO.
-The faculty program leader travels with the group flight to facilitate airport check-in and transfers.
+Transportation to Lambert International Airport will be the responsibility of the student.
+The faculty program leaders, Drs.
+Michael Sykuta and Debora Finke, travel with the group flight to facilitate airport check-in and transfers.

-A significant portion of the grade for this course comes from your trip journal and the writing and presentation of a paper of your choice.
-The final paper will be submitted and presented before Spring Break.
+A significant portion of the grade for this course comes from trip journals and the writing and presentation of a topic of your choice.
+The final project will be submitted and presented before spring break.

 |Additional meals & misc. estimate:||$500 – 700|